octamap/mesa-lsp/README.md

-Got it!
-Here's a clean and accurate `README.md` for the **Mesa LSP** repository, framed as an internal/shared tool used by other projects (like the Mesa VS Code extension) — **not** something users install directly:

----

 # ⚙️ **Mesa Language Server (LSP)**

 This repository contains the **Mesa Language Server**, which powers editor features like completions and semantic highlighting for [Mesa](https://github.com/octamap/mesa), the build-time HTML component engine.